pwr-cloudprogramming/a12-NouranElmenshawy/README.md

 - Learned how to securely handle file uploads and restrict access using IAM roles and security groups.

 **Obstacles Overcome:**
-- Overcame issues with securing S3 uploads using pre-signed URLs.
+- issues with securing S3 uploads but solution is using pre-signed URLs.
 - Managed database access restrictions to ensure secure communication between services.
+- Configuring global secondary indexes to allow querying game scores by players required a deep understanding of DynamoDB's indexing and querying capabilities.

 **Surprises:**
 - The simplicity and efficiency of integrating AWS services to build a robust backend for the application (but it's very complex at the berginning).